vaughnteegarden/slate/source/includes/_howto.md

 ```

 In the Android version of the Rezolve Inside<sup>TM</sup> SDK, each FeatureManager has an equivalent FeatureInterface.

-For example, if you want to use `WalletManager` methods, you can either do so directly, or implement `WalletInterface` in your current activty for convenience.
+For example, to use `WalletManager` methods, you can either do so directly, or implement `WalletInterface` in your current activty for convenience.
 See Android code at right for comparison.

 The Module Reference section exclusively documents using Feature Interfaces, as this is the preferred method.